gillum14/SQL-Fundamentals/03-Filtering-Data/notes.md

 - `DESCRIBE` displays a table's structure.
 - `WHERE` filters records based on specified conditions.
+- Comparison operators allow filtering by numeric, date, and time values.
+- `BETWEEN` filters inclusive ranges.
-- `=` performs exact matching.
+- `LIKE` performs pattern matching.
-- `LIKE` searches for text patterns.
 - `%` represents zero or more characters.
-- Filtering significantly reduces the amount of data analysts need to review.
+- Filtering dramatically reduces the amount of data analysts need to review.
+- Filtering is one of the most frequently used SQL techniques during security investigations.

 ---